LCMF 2024

 Ensemble Klang (Radigue / Robinson)

-The Orchestra Of Futurist Noise Intoners (Russolo, Buzzi, Ortiz, Kammerer, Walshe / Conrad, Fullman, Newman, Ablinger, Oliveros, Klein)
+The Orchestra Of Futurist Noise Intoners (Russolo, Buzzi, Ortiz, Kammerer, Walshe / Conrad, Fullman, Newman, Ablinger, Oliveros)

 Luciano Chessa conductor